 “A CAC is a place…and a process.”

-CACs intervene to stop abuse when it happens.
-This is why the U.S. Department of Health and Human Services considers CACs to be Level 1 emergency responders.
-The priority of any CAC is the immediate safety of children, as well as their ongoing health and well-being.
 No matter if they are urban or rural, big or small, all CACs follow national standards that ensure a timely, evidence-based, and trauma-informed response that puts the child’s needs first.
 CACs are accredited through the National Children’s Alliance.

 “The way to right wrongs is to turn the light of truth upon them.”